dev-diaries41/software-dev-landscape-report/README.md

 ## Overview

-As someone who loves to code, I often find myself going down the coding rabbit hole, where I make products just because, rather than to launch a product.
+As someone who loves to code, I often find myself going down the coding rabbit hole, where I make software just because, rather than to launch a viable validated product.
 I'm sure many developers and indie hackers can relate.
 However, I decided to start only making data-driven decisions.
 No coding until I have validated my idea and found a way to execute it.
 This approach ensures that each development effort is purposeful and backed by concrete insights, enhancing the overall efficiency and effectiveness of the product development process.

 ### Key Takeaways